All Episodes

 I believe that more American forces prevent the Iraqis from doing more, from taking more responsibility for their own future.

-He said, Don't get out yet and don't add more troops.
+He said, don't get out yet and don't add more troops.

-Uh we stay here and help these guys beat the insurgency.
+We stay here and help these guys beat the insurgency.

-That's what they wish the mission were today.
+It's what they wish the mission were today.

 So it depends on the context.

-I I don't know what McCain's thought is on more troops if he wants to change the objective to uh all out uh shock and all victory or not but the debate nevertheless continues Mike in San Antonio you're next on the EIB network.
+I don't know what McCain's thought is on more troops, if he wants to change the objective to all-out shock and all victory or not.

 Hello.

-You're welcome sir.
+You're welcome, sir.

-My comment uh Rush is that now that the Democrats uh have declared Iraq is no longer a war to be won but a situation to be resolved those were Pelosi's words I think it's unconscionable that we keep our troops over there one more day.
+My comment, Rush, is that now that the Democrats have declared that Iraq is no longer a war to be won, but a situation to be resolved.

 I've got one over there.

-And I called my Congressman Senator and said to put our troops in harm's way for some situation to be resolved, which is another way of saying politicians coming up with some faith-saving way to get out of there, I think it's unconscionable.
+He's been there for six times, and I called my Congressman Senator and said to put our troops in harm's way for some situation to be resolved, which is another way of saying politicians coming up with some faith-saving way to get out of there.

-I think he mentioned this earlier.
+I think you mentioned this earlier.

 Why would you assume that what I had said was tongue-in-cheek?

-uh said today that the president ought to tell the Iraqis we're getting out in four to six weeks or months and my response was well if we're gonna quit why wait four to six months to quit let's get out now why is it worth another American life?
+Carl Levin said today that the president ought to tell the Iraqis we're getting out in four to six weeks or months.

-Well it came across a little bit to me I know you hadn't said this but that's exactly the same point I meant to my concept I I'm not being tongue in cheek at all.
+I know you hadn't said this, but that's exactly the same point I meant to my congressman.

 I'm trying to improve the Democrat strategy.

-Well Rush if you think about it the Democrats have finally achieved the parallel to Vietnam that they've been talking about for the last two years.
+Well, Rush, if you think about it, the Democrats have finally achieved the parallel to Vietnam that they've been talking about for the last two years.

-Mission's over fact it's you're you're right the Democrats have said this is not even a war to win it's a situation to be resolved.
+The Democrats have said this is not even a war to win.

 So let's resolve it.

-The American people voted for it.
+The American people have voted for it.

 That's exactly right.